Mistral/farm-manager/README.md

 addition operation which uses any resource should calculate used material's cost.
 It is possible to set dose (`Dose`) in OperationResource.
 For example we can use spraying product with fixed dose.

+More information about this feature is available [here](https://github.com/Mistral/farm-manager/wiki/Feature-Operation)

 ### Reports

 User can generate and see reports on each farmland.
 It can be personalized.
 List all operations done at this farmland